 With the world choking on poison gas, Donna wants to help out, but she doesn’t know where to start, and she spends about half of this two-parter separated from the Doctor, forcing her to stand on her own for the first time.
 As you would expect from a companion, Donna rises the challenge in spite of her fears, and does her part to help save the world.
 When Donna flew away with Ten back in “Partners In Crime”, it was an impulsive decision – albeit one she had wanted to make for a while – and now it’s an official choice that she’s fully committed to.
 In a way, she’s finally moving out of her mother’s house and moving on with her life so she can see the stars, but saying goodbye to Wilf and leaving him behind is easily the hardest part – the penultimate scene in “The Poison Sky” wrings one last bit of pathos out of their bittersweet farewell.

-One of the sweet positives of the RTD era, in my opinion, is that it wasn’t uncommon for former companions and current companions to meet up once a season and share experiences, which had a way of making the show feel a bit like a superhero series (and that vibe is definitely coming to a head soon in “The Stolen Earth / Journey’s End“).
+One of the sweet positives of the RTD era, in my opinion, is that it wasn’t uncommon for former companions and current companions to meet up once a season and swap stories about their experiences, which had a way of making the show feel a bit like a superhero series (and that vibe is definitely coming to a head soon in “The Stolen Earth / Journey’s End“).
 In this two-parter and the following episode, “The Doctor’s Daughter”, Martha Jones (Freema Agyeman) is brought back as a guest star.
 Martha only left the TARDIS a few episodes ago, but I can’t say I’m opposed to checking back on her and seeing how much she’s changed since she set out on her own to forge her own path.

 After everything she saw at the end of Series 3, Martha seems to have given up on being a regular doctor and has instead gone to work for UNIT as a doctor and a consultant who’s very knowledgeable about time travel and alien races, a job that’s not unlike the Doctor’s position in Classic Who.
 After surviving the Master’s year of hell and completing her training with UNIT, Martha has gained the mentality of a soldier, which the Doctor does not approve of.
 There’s just one thing that bothers me about this conflict.
-Martha claims that Ten got her the job at UNIT by recommending her, and Ten doesn’t deny it.
+Martha claims that the Doctor got her the job at UNIT by recommending her, and Ten doesn’t deny it.
 So why would you land her a job with people that you don’t like, and then be surprised and annoyed that she took it?
 In what world that does make any sense?
-I mean, it’s not out-of-character for Ten to send Martha some mixed signals, but it’s one more reason why Ten is annoying in this two-parter.
+I mean, it’s not out-of-character for Ten to send Martha some mixed signals, but it’s one more reason why the Doctor is irritating in this two-parter.
 Thankfully, Martha does not tolerate Ten judging her and shuts that down early on.

-Like most UNIT stories, “The Sontaran Stratagem” starts with the organization calling upon the Doctor for input.
+Like most UNIT stories, “The Sontaran Stratagem” starts with the organization calling upon the Doctor for help.
 Colonel Mace is a pretty seasoned military man who wants to impress the Doctor, since he respects his work in the past, but Ten is not interested.
 He serves as a stand-in for the Brigadier – the straight man to Ten’s wild card, the Doctor’s ideological foil and a mouthpiece for UNIT’s ideals, who’s primarily concerned with following protocol but is willing to think outside the box if needed – a role that’s later passed on to Kate Stewart in the Moffat era.
 Colonel Mace has a nice arc over the course of this story, where his irritation with the Doctor grows from the man frequently treating them all like idiots and blatantly looking down on them.
 Eventually, he decides to take initiative himself, which winds up getting some of his men killed.
-Afterwards, he decides to use his head and be smarter with his next move, building on what he’s learned, proving himself useful.
+Afterwards, he decides to use his head and be smarter with his next move, building on what he’s learned to make a difference.
 It’s too bad we never saw this character again, because I quite liked him.

 Despite this story being pretty critical of military practices, “The Poison Sky” also demonstrates why UNIT has a place in the series, even if the Doctor doesn’t particularly like them, and it ties back into a point Harriet raised in “The Christmas Invasion“.
 As much as Ten likes to sing humanity’s praises, he also has a semi-paternalistic view of them.
-He wants the human race to rely solely on him to solve every hostile alien conflict that comes along, since he trusts their judgment about as much as he would trust children’s.
-But he won’t always be around: the Doctor frequently swans off somewhere else in history for fun adventures.
+He wants the human race to rely solely on him to solve every hostile alien conflict that comes along, since he trusts their judgment about as much as he would trust actual children.
+But he won’t always be around: the Doctor frequently swans off somewhere else in history to have some fun adventures.
 So the humans have to learn to defend themselves and fight their own battles eventually.
 UNIT will always need the Doctor’s help sometimes for cases they can’t handle, but the Doctor also needs to know when to give them some space and let his favorite species grow up.

 The Sontarans prove to be fitting villains thematically for a two-parter where the Doctor’s secret ties to the British military are exposed.
 The Sontarans are a clone-race, comprised of angry bald dwarves, who are born and bred to be soldiers – some of the universe’s greatest warriors.
 They’re conquerors who love war, viewing it as bloodsport and a rite of passage for their kind, and they’ve nationalistic to a fault.
 The Sontarans basically embody every idea of what a brash, bullheaded, amoral military man is, since they’re all pure bluster, machismo and testosterone, entirely willing to die for their foolish pride.
 In many ways, they encompass everything the Doctor dislikes about a military force: greed, ruthlessness, brute strength, and some seriously unchecked egos.